CVE-2025-13348: CWE-862 Missing Authorization in ASUS ASUS Business Manager

 Technical Summary

-CVE-2025-13348 is an improper access control vulnerability classified under CWE-862, affecting the ASUS Secure Delete Driver component within ASUS Business Manager.
+CVE-2025-13348 is an improper access control vulnerability classified under CWE-862, found in the ASUS Secure Delete Driver, a component of ASUS Business Manager software.
 The vulnerability arises because the driver fails to enforce proper authorization checks when processing requests from local users.
-Specifically, a local attacker with limited privileges can send a specially crafted request to the driver, which improperly handles the request and allows the creation of arbitrary files at specified locations on the system.
-This unauthorized file creation can be leveraged to overwrite critical system files, plant malicious payloads, or manipulate system behavior, potentially leading to privilege escalation or persistent compromise.
-The vulnerability does not require user interaction and can be exploited by any local user with standard privileges, increasing the attack surface.
-The CVSS v4.0 score of 8.5 reflects the high impact on confidentiality, integrity, and availability, combined with low attack complexity and no need for authentication beyond local access.
-Although no public exploits are currently known, the vulnerability's nature and ease of exploitation make it a significant threat.
-ASUS Business Manager is a management suite commonly pre-installed or used on ASUS business-class laptops and desktops, meaning affected devices are widespread in enterprise environments.
-The lack of a patch link indicates that a fix may still be pending or in development, underscoring the need for interim mitigations.
+A local attacker with limited privileges (PR:L) can send specially crafted requests to the driver, which may result in the creation of arbitrary files in locations specified by the attacker.
+This can lead to unauthorized file creation, potentially enabling privilege escalation, persistence mechanisms, or disruption of system integrity.
+The vulnerability does not require user interaction (UI:N) and has low attack complexity (AC:L), making exploitation feasible for local users.
+The CVSS 4.0 vector indicates high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H), emphasizing the severity of potential consequences.
+Although no exploits are currently known in the wild, the vulnerability's nature and scoring suggest it could be targeted in the future.
+ASUS Business Manager is typically pre-installed or used in enterprise environments to manage ASUS hardware and software features, making this vulnerability relevant for organizations relying on ASUS systems.
+The lack of a patch link indicates that a fix may be pending or recently released, so monitoring ASUS advisories is critical.

 Potential Impact